pt13762104/matmulcode/README.md

 ## test_vnni.cpp

 This is an example test of VNNI for int8 calculations.
-The matrix size is 24576x24576 and OpenMP is used, giving each thread a 4096x24576 multiplication.
+The matrix size is 24576x24576 and OpenMP is used (6 threads), giving each thread a 4096x24576 multiplication.

 It uses two layers of unrolling (64->512 and 512->4096) to eliminate recursion overhead (probably not needed...)

 GCC does poorly with this code.
 Clang is required for maximum performance.
+Results (on i5-11400, ST 4.4 GHz, MT 4.2 GHz):
 | N                     | GOPS | Efficiency % |
 |-----------------------|------|--------------|
 | 64                    | 558  | 99           |